nix-community/NUR/README.md

 * Using a wrong license attribute in the metadata.
 * Using a builtin fetcher because it will cause access to external URLs during evaluation.
 Use pkgs.fetch* instead (i.e. instead of `builtins.fetchGit` use `pkgs.fetchgit`)

-You can find out if your evaluation succeeded by checking the [latest travis build job]( https://travis-ci.com/github/nix-community/NUR/ ).
+You can find out if your evaluation succeeded by checking the [latest build job](https://github.com/nix-community/NUR/actions).

 ### Git submodules